The 10 Worst Places To Live In South Carolina For 2023

-The worst places to live in South Carolina are York and Darlington for 2023 based on Friday Night Science.
+The worst places to live in South Carolina are Union and York for 2024 based on Friday Night Science.

 The Palmetto State of South Carolina is truly a glorious place.
 You have some of the best beaches in the south.
 Charleston might be one of America’s finest cities.
 And there’s more history in South Carolina than in the rest of the south combined.